Richy1989/Modicus/README.md

 First of all follow [Getting Started Guide for managed code (C#)](https://docs.nanoframework.net/content/getting-started-guides/getting-started-managed.html).
 Download the newest release, open with Visual Studio 2022 and deploy code.
 Use the Release Build for optimal perfomance.

+###
+Access Point: With the first startup an Software Access Point will be startet on the controller to reach the WebUI.
+Connect to the access point:
+ - SSID: Modicus_{MAC Address}
+ - Passwort: -
+ - IP Adress: 192.168.4.1
 ## MQTT Commands

 ### Turn MQTT Service ON / OFF